sweatylobster/zettelkasten/README.md

 Indexing is very instructive and a good practice because of this.
 Good to continue.

-Indexed Zettelkasten useful in a business context *iff* if it is centralized.
+Indexed Zettelkasten useful in a business context *iff* it's centralized.
 The box is useless if you're not in your office.
 You can write but not retrieve cards when away.
-Idiot-nomad.
+Amnesic idiot-nomad.
-A portable Zettelkasten sucks.
+And a portable Zettelkasten sucks.
 Clunky, and unreliable in a business context.
 *The Zettelkasten directs the behavior in the office.*
 You need a centralized box.
 But centralized better if distributed.
 Since copying 3x5 index cards by hand is ridiculous, printing `git` revisions of Zettelkasten onto physical cards is superior.
 These can be stylized.
+Digital Zettelkasten more applicable to business.
+Solve printing et voilà.
-We have to define a digital Zettelkasten.
+Now to define a digital Zettelkasten.

 ## Essence of Zettelkasten
+But first, the essence of any Zettelkasten.
 *Zettel* -- note,
 *Kasten* -- crate/box.
 Note-box.
 We need to add, store, and review slips.
 That's it.
 Minimize friction of adding *ein Zettel*.
 1. Write fragments and not essays.
+Enforce short bodies.
 The interior mobility is the priority.
+(Notable difference from Mischa van den Burg's use of the technical Markdown Zettelkasten.)
 2. Compose fragments to make essays.
 (Inspired by Roland Barthes's manner of writing.)
-An index is a UUID *and a tree.*
+An index is not only a UUID -- *it is a tree that groups by intuition*.
-It groups by intuition.
-I should be able to regroup fragments based on tags and content.
 Digital version is wanting in a spatial *parataxis* tool.
+Yet it might excel in regrouping.

 ## Digital Zettelkasten design
+Goal is an optimal schema for a *business* Zettelkasten.
+Notes must be compressed and informative.
 Digital notes should be practically equivalent to index cards.
 I should feel like I'm leafing through the Zettelkasten with `fzf --preview 'bat -p -f {}'`.
 Automate meta tags and enforce short bodies.
-(Notable difference from Mischa van den Burg's use of the technical Markdown Zettelkasten.)
+Once again, note the difference from Mischa van den Burg's Zettelkasten.

-Attaching metadata must be automated and easy to overwrite.
+Metadata inscription must be automated and easy to overwrite.
-Goal is an optimal schema for a business Zettelkasten.

 While indices intuitively group, we have digital directories.
+Examine hierarchies with `tree` or `eza --tree`.
 `oil.nvim`, `nnn`, and `fx` enable digital *parataxis*.
 Files can belong to a single directory and be arbitrarily sorted.
 But the thinking must always be easy to represent as a graph.